natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/A-7E.md

 With many strike aircraft, this is where you would pitch back up and regain your lost altitude quickly to get out of SAMs range.
 However, the A-7E is slow and accelerates poorly, so doing this repeatedly will make you quickly lose altitude, putting you into SAM range.
 Therefore, a good way to use the Walleyes is to drop most or all of them in one run, exploiting it’s fire-and-forget capability.
 Once at high altitude, pitch down and deploy your airbrake to give you more dive time to search for targets.
 Use your FLIR pod to quickly locate an enemy, and when one is found, drop a Walleye on them, and quickly rinse and repeat five more times.
 Once your bombs are expended, continue the dive and level out at very low altitude to avoid any SAMs.
 After this, you can reclimb to drop any remaining bombs, use your gun and AIM-9s for air defense, or to go back to base and rearm.

+'''Air RB'''

 In Air RB, the A-7E is unfortunately extremely outclassed.
 Its potent ground attack capabilities offer minimal advantages in Air RB, and you are left only with its poor flight performance and bad manoeuvrability.
 Your best bet will be to attack ground targets in Air RB using your cannon.
 Don't try bombing bases as you are simply too slow; either other planes will get to the bases first, or the enemy will get to you first.

 Air Combat in the A-7E is hazard fraught.
 Against other planes at a comparable BR, your advantages are slim-to-none, and easy to counter if your opponent is aware of you and mindful.